atomjump/loop-server-fast/README.md

 (note, remove the [comments in square brackets above])

-Switch the NodeJS server to the production settings with:
+Switch the NodeJS server to the Loop Server's production settings with:

 ```
 npm config set loop-server-fast:production true